Russell Investments' history

 2016 — TA Associates and Reverence Capital Partners complete acquisition of Russell Investments’ asset management business from London Stock Exchange Group.

-2017 — Russell Investments names Michelle Seitz CEO.
+2017 — Russell Investments names Michelle Seitz Chairman & CEO.